FN-FAL113/cs2-server-picker/README.md

 # CSGO Server Picker
-A lightweight cs go server picker.
-On early stage of development but has the main functions to be able to select regions.
-All regions are included for selection!
+A lightweight cs go server picker for windows.
+All regions are included for freedom of selection!

 ## Download
 ### [Releases](https://github.com/FN-FAL113/csgo-server-picker/releases)